tjdombrowski/LegendSmith/timelog.md

 Oct 13      1.5 hours
 Continued to look at hibernate annotations and reconsidered my database design, but decided to keep it the same for the most part.
 I made a join table entity, but it's not being recognized.

+Oct 15.
+1.5 hour
+Attempted to deploy the exercise to AWS, but ran into an issue where I was not connecting to it.
+I've attempted to retrace what I've done to see if anything's gone wrong, but couldn't figure anything out.

+Oct 16.
+2.5 hours
+Tried looking up solutions to the AWS issue and running through possible options.
+Eventually, I got it to work after trying a bunch of things and bouncing tomcat.
+I ran into one other issue with hibernate's config file, but other than that, deployment went fine.

+Oct 17.
+3.5 hours
+Altered my database description and added the ERD to reflect changes I've made.
+I also edited the application flow and redesigned the wireframes and jsps to reflect some shuffling around of how I want my project to look and act.
+I also attempted to figure out my issue with my join table using hibernate, but couldn't get anywhere.
+Lastly, I replaced my entity-specific daos with a generic dao and changed the tests and controller class to reflect this.